heyjames/calsurv-coding-challenge/README.md

 3. Type "npm install" without the quotes and npm will begin installing the dependencies listed in "package.json".
 4. Type "node index.js" and the app should be running.
 5. Visit localhost:3000 on your web browser

+### To do
+* Make sure async is used appropriately in certain areas of code
+* Clean-up code and export sections of code in index.js into own JS modules and categorize them in appropriately-named folders
+* Make a working front end to consume all API calls
+* IMDB refreshes their .tsv database daily; update your local database daily with an automated script
+* Change database table name from "untitled_table" to "titles" and import entire tsv files as opposed to truncated versions I created for quick database SQL testing, calls, import
+* Choose to use Django framework in the first place